 In the pay-as-you-go model, we break the project into each value-added component.
 The customer makes go/no-go decisions by making payments for work along the way.
-At any point, they can take what they’ve paid for (the design, the pitch…), shop it, and have someone else deliver it.
+At any point, they can take what they’ve paid for (the design, the pitch, etc.), shop it, and have someone else deliver it.

 A pay-as-you-go policy might look something like this:

-Rather than make these items value-adds (or free), we put a number to each component of the project.
+Rather than making these items value-adds (or free), we put a number to each component of the project.
 It’s not more money for the job — it’s moving money around.
 It shows the customer exactly what they’re paying for.
-Then, we group payment dues in a way that aligns with the start dates of each component.
+Then, we group payment dues in a way that aligns with the start date of each component.

 Customers benefit from this model because they risk smaller amounts in logical increments.
 Plus, they don’t have to worry about having the money upfront — especially if their cash flow is low.

 You reap benefits as you’re paid upfront, you have no fiscal risk on completed work, and it’s harder for someone else to quote on your design.